HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 1. From the SOLUTION back office, click on ...
 1. Click on the **CONNECT** button.
 You are redirected to the HubRise interface.
 If this is your first time logging in, create a HubRise account.
 For more information, check out our [Getting Started Guide](/docs/get-started).
-1. If you have multiple locations,expand the **Choose location** section to select the desired location, and click **Allow**.
+1. If your account has multiple locations, expand the **Choose location** section to select the desired location, and click **Allow**.
 For locations with multiple customer lists or catalogs, click **Next** to display the corresponding dropdown lists, and select the desired options.
 1. Click **Authorise**.
 1. You are redirected to the SOLUTION interface, and the connection to HubRise is established.